Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Simulations

 \section{Simulations}

 To demonstrate a range of scenarios, we develop simulations with varying intra-cluster correlation of errors and magnitude of interference.
-We assume 100 clusters, each with $n = 50$.
+We set an experiment with 100 clusters, each with $n = 50$.
 Errors are normally distributed with mean zero and $\sigma^2$ fixed at one; $\tau^2$ varies following $\rho_u/(1-\rho_u)$ according to the values in Table~\ref{table:homogeneous_param}.
 Magnitude of interference is defined by $c$, values of which are also listed in the Table.
 We run 1,000 simulations at each combination of $\rho_u \times c \times \bar \alpha$ parameter values.

-We consider a setting with three treatment conditions, motivated by the Facebook application discussed below, where there is a control condition, as well as a ``high'' treatment condition (treatment condition one) and a ``low'' treatment condition (treatment condition two).
+We consider a setting with three treatment conditions, motivated by the Facebook application discussed above, where there is a control condition, as well as a ``high'' treatment condition (treatment condition one) and a ``low'' treatment condition (treatment condition two).
 Compared to the homogeneous control setting, homogeneous treatment under the ``high'' treatment condition results in the highest outcomes; homogeneous treatment under the ``low'' treatment condition results in lowest outcomes.
 Fixing direct treatment, outcomes are linearly increasing with with the proportion of ``high'' treatment assignments in a cluster, and linearly decreasing with proportion of ``low'' treatment assignments in a cluster.
-We let the data generating process follow the linear model with slope effects, as below:
+We let the data generating process follow the linear model with slope effects as in Equation~\ref{eq:linmod}, with only two treatment conditions and a control:

 Magnitude of interference is implemented as a multiplier of slope effects, $c$; larger multipliers are associated with increased levels of interference, while a multiplier of zero is associated with no interference.
 Consequently, expected potential outcomes under homogeneous treatment are 5 under control, $7.5 + c $ under the ``high'' treatment, and $2.5-2.5c$ under the ``low'' treatment.